 The skip-the-line tickets ensure that your guide takes you into the Château de Versailles through a separate entrance.
 That way you don’t need to stand in both lines.

 Now, I’ll be real.
-Even with skip the line ticket, you will be queueing for a while as there are simply a lot of people with those tickets.
+Even with skip a line ticket, you will be queueing for a while as there are simply a lot of people with those tickets.
 They’re basically an essential purchase.

 How to Get Hall of Mirrors to Yourself